JavierPoduje/smartsort.nvim/README.md

 ## How does it work?

+**Important**: Smartsort requires you to visually select the code you want to sort.
+The plugin doesn't sort everything in your file by default - you need to highlight the specific region you want to organize.

 ### Multiple lines
 - Multiple lines don't require a separator.
 - Blocks of code are sorted based on their "identifier", which is the "name" or "label" that a block of code has.